 Photo credit: Julia Anna Morrison

 Hannah Bonner is a writer, film programmer, and educator.
-She is a 2023-2024 National Book Critics Circle Emerging Critics Fellow, the Poetry Editor for Brink, and a creative nonfiction MFA candidate at the University of Iowa.
+She is a 2023-2024 National Book Critics Circle Emerging Critics Fellow, the Poetry Editor for Brink, and a CLAS Postgraduate Visiting Writer in Creative Nonfiction at the University of Iowa.
+She currently splits her time between Iowa and Philadelphia.
+Another Woman (EastOver Press 2024) is her first book.

 Follow her on Twitter @HannahB40843697, Instagram @hannah__bonner or contact her at bonnerhannah24 at gmail dot com

-MFA in Creative Nonfiction from University of Iowa (2021-present)
+MFA in Creative Nonfiction from University of Iowa (2024)

 MA in Film Studies from University of Iowa (2017)